Lake Mead MapMap of Lake Mead National Recreation Area

 , reached by a lonely 28 mile drive along a side road branching off US 93 18.5 miles south of Hoover Dam, there is a lively marina with an RV site and plenty of colorful Mojave desert scenery.
 Further east, a longer but still paved road leads through forests of Joshua trees and the extended settlement of Dolan Springs to South Cove

-(just a boat launch site) and Pearce Ferry
+(just a boat launch site), and to Pearce Ferry

-at the far east of the lake where the Grand Canyon begins (or ends).
+beside the Colorado River, where the Grand Canyon begins (or ends).
 However, the northeast section of shoreline between the Virgin and Colorado rivers remains virtually unvisited - it may only be reached by driving along many miles of rough dirt roads across the Shivwits Plateau in northwest Arizona, land which is part of the new

 Grand Canyon-Parashant National Monument